 If you feel light-headed, dizzy or faint, get up slowly when getting out of bed or

-change in position and blood pressure.
-If this problem gets worse or continues, talk
+position and blood pressure.
+If this problem gets worse or continues, talk to your

 If you become pregnant while taking RENITEC PLUS 20/6, tell your doctor immediately.

 If you have excessive vomiting and/or diarrhoea while taking RENITEC PLUS 20/6, or

 you have any of the following symptoms, tell your doctor: